AjGit24/hack-the-tunnels-challenges/challenges/send-sms-with-twillio.md

 ## Description:

-Utilize [Twillio](https://www.twilio.com/en-us) to send sms messages to customers when an order is created.
+Utilize [Twillio](https://www.twilio.com/en-us) to send SMS messages to customers when an order is created.

 _Note: we don't currently take phone number as a part of the create order request body, so feel free to hard the desired phone number_